Azure-Samples/azure-sdk-for-go-samples/keyvault/vault/README.md

 products:
 - azure
 description: "These code samples will show you how to manage Key Vault using Azure SDK for Golang."
-urlFragment: compute
+urlFragment: keyvault
 ---

-# Getting started - Managing Compute using Azure Golang SDK
+# Getting started - Managing Key Vault using Azure Golang SDK

 These code samples will show you how to manage Key Vault using Azure SDK for Golang.